 - An average star rating out of 5

-- Custom product feedback from purchasers
+- Custom product feedback, such as questions and answers, from purchasers

-- Images or videos shared from purchasers
+- Visual content such as images and videos shared from purchasers

-- Pros, cons and best uses
+- Customer feedback such as pros, cons and best uses

 - Badging verifying the user’s qualification